dorian-burihabwa-sonarsource/epfl-sonar-workshop/README.md

 }
 ```

->
-> Question: **More files...**
->
-> If the three files described above are always the base of rule writing, there are situations where extra files may be needed.
-> For instance, when a rule uses parameters, or if its behavior relies on the detected version of Java, multiple test files could be required.
-> It is also possible to use external files to describe rule metadata, such as a description in HTML format.
-> Such situations will be described in other topics of this documentation.
->

-### A specification to make it right

-Of course, before going any further, we need a key element in rule writing: a specification!
-For the sake of the exercise, let's consider the following quote from a famous Guru as being the specification of our custom rule, as it is of course absolutely correct and incontrovertible.

->
-> **Gandalf - Why Program When Magic Rulez (WPWMR, p.42)**
->
-> *“For a method having a single parameter, the types of its return value and its parameter should never be the same.”*
->

-### A test file to rule them all
+### Defining expectations

 Because we chose a TDD approach, the first thing to do is to write examples of the code our rule will target.
 In this file, we consider numerous cases that our rule may encounter during an analysis, and flag the lines which will require our implementation to raise issues.
 The flag to be used is a simple `// Noncompliant` trailing comment on the line of code where an issue should be raised.
 Why *Noncompliant*?
 Because the flagged lines do not *comply* with the rule.

 Covering all the possible cases is not necessarily required, the goal of this file is to cover all the situations which may be encountered during an analysis, but also to abstract irrelevant details.
 For instance, in the context of our first rule, the name of a method, the content of its body, and the owner of the method make no difference, whether it's an abstract class, a concrete class, or an interface.
 Note that this sample file should be structurally correct and all code should compile.

-In the test file `MyFirstCustomCheck.java` created earlier, copy-paste the following code:
+In the test file `ReturnTypeDifferentFromSingleParameterSample.java` created earlier, copy-paste the following code:

 ```java
 class MyClass {